EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 When successful, the Feeling State Addiction Protocol breaks this neurological welding, similar to the way standard EMDR frees the “stuck” traumatic memory at the level of the nervous system.
 As the positive feeling state and the behavior becomes "de-linked," individuals find that their urges to engage in the addictive and compulsive behaviors diminish and may even disappear.
 As a result, the individual's vulnerability and original trauma creates discomfort and can no longer be numbed with the familiar addictive and compulsive behaviors.
 A return to the standard EMDR Protocol can then be used to resolve the painful experiences that led to the "need" that are at the root cause of many addictions.

 Some clients may benefit from this type of innovative, intensive treatment, but many will need a more comprehensive, supportive and stabilizing environment for medical and psychiatric reasons.
-This will afford the individual with a greater range of modalities and supportive measures to ensure a lasting and successful recovery.
-It is important to find a rehab facility that understands how co-occurring disorders may contribute to the progression of addictions and compulsions and not just label the individual as an addict and focus only on stopping the behavior.
+This will afford the individual a greater range of modalities and supportive measures to ensure a lasting and successful recovery.
+Optimal recovery can be achieved when a rehab facility acknowledges how co-occurring disorders may contribute to the progression of addictions and compulsions and not just label the individual "an addict," focusing only on stopping the behavior.
 Trauma and long-standing psychiatric issues, which may not have been properly identified or treated successfully in the past, are referred to as co-occurring disorders.

 Examples of co-occurring psychiatric conditions are:

 - Panic and anxiety disorders